daniel5151/surface-dial-linux/README.md

 <sup>1</sup> At the time of writing, almost all Linux userspace programs don't take advantage of the newer high-resolution scroll wheel events, and only support the older, chunkier scroll wheel events.
 Check out [this blog post](https://who-t.blogspot.com/2020/04/high-resolution-wheel-scrolling-in.html) for more details.

+### Custom Modes

+At the moment, all modes (along with their meta-menu ordering) are hard-coded into the daemon itself.

-If you don't mind hacking together a bit of Rust code, adding new modes should be fairly straightforward - just add a new mode implementation under `src/controller/controls` (making sure to update `src/controller/controls/mod.rs`), and instantiate the mode in `main.rs`.
+If you don't mind hacking together a bit of [very simple] Rust code, adding new modes should be fairly straightforward - just add a new `ControlMode` implementation under `src/controller/controls` and instantiate it in `main.rs`.

+If you ended up implementing new mode you think others would find useful, please consider upstreaming it!

 ## Building